mkrygeri/fffa/README.md

 - `netfilter_rule_num`: Rule number within the chain (null if not available)
 - `netfilter_target`: Target action (ACCEPT, DROP, REJECT, custom target)
 - `netfilter_match_info`: Match criteria information (protocol, ports, etc.)
+- `netfilter_accepts`: Count of ACCEPT verdicts for this flow
+- `netfilter_drops`: Count of DROP verdicts for this flow
+- `netfilter_rejects`: Count of REJECT verdicts for this flow (if tracked)
-- `netfilter_verdict_counts`: Count of each verdict type for this flow
+- `netfilter_queues`: Count of QUEUE verdicts for this flow

 **AWS Metadata:**
 - `aws_account/vpc/subnet/instance/az/region`: AWS infrastructure context